GlassLabGenomics/rnaseq_inverts_ibp/README.md

 FASTQC

+---

 ```
 run_fastqc_array.sh
 ```

+---

+MULTIQC
+- load the gombessa module MultiQC/1.28
+- navigate into your folder with all the fastqc files

+`multiqc --filename rnaseq_qc_report .`

+---

 TRIMMOMATIC
 - if there is a java memory error, you need to load the java module after activating your mamba env, and give the full path as such: